jaak-peterson/autoware_mini_practice/practice_4/README.md

 * Test your solution and verify that it works!
 * Clean the code, add comments, think about the readability of the code and pay attention to formatting
 * Commit your code!
-* When finished, please email your solution to the last task.
+* When finished, please email small description of your solution to the last task.
 Then, we know that your code is ready for review.